kjakubk/kjakubk/README.md

  ##Here are some info about me:

-## 🔭 I’m currently working a final project with Pyhon :o
+## 🔭 I’m currently working on a final project with Pyhon :o
 ## 🌱 I’m currently learning game programming in Unity.
 # 👯 I’m looking to collaborate on ...
 # 🤔 I’m looking for help with ...